 Limy bile is a rare finding, with a prevalence of ~1% (range 0.1-1.7%) in patients that underwent surgery for biliary calculi 4.
 Women are more frequently affected than men 3.

 The disorder can occur in any age group, although patients over 40 years of age are most commonly affected 5.

 There is a high association with biliary lithiasis 6,8 and chronic cholecystitis 7.
 Limy bile rarely migrates into the cystic and common bile ducts 6.

 Limy bile may be an incidental finding 2 on x-ray or unenhanced abdominal scans performed for other reasons.

 Relevant symptoms are those of cholestasis, e.g. right upper quadrant tenderness or jaundice, especially in those patients with an already known history of biliary disease 6.

 Although the typical constitution of calcium milk is well known to be an inadequate concentration of calcium carbonate mixed with calcium phosphate and/or calcium bilirubinate 7, the exact pathophysiological mechanism as to its formation is not well understood.

-It is hypothesized, though, that limy bile develops from stasis of sludge and debris in the gallbladder 8, such as in a phrygian cap or a porcelain gallbladder, or due to bile duct obstruction or pancreatic tumours 7.
+It is hypothesised, though, that limy bile develops from the stasis of sludge and debris in the gallbladder 8, such as in a phrygian cap or a porcelain gallbladder, or due to bile duct obstruction or pancreatic tumours 7.

-A milk of calcium gallbladder is highly radiodense on standard x-rays and CT 6.
-The density of calcium milk on radiographic studies and CT depends of the proportional presence of calcium carbonate 7 .
+Milk of calcium gallbladder is highly radiodense on standard x-rays and CT 6.
+The density of calcium milk on radiographic studies and CT depends on the proportional presence of calcium carbonate 7.